-If you have a weak spot for Thai takeout, this just might be the healthy alternative to help curb the craving.
-Packed full of all the flavors, herbs, and spices you love.
-BUT, also so stuffed full of veggies and chicken, you can have a huge portion!
-This part’s important to me.
-Haha.
+If you have a soft spot for Thai takeout, this might be the healthier, veggie-loaded alternative that finally satisfies the craving.
+It’s got all the familiar flavors, herbs, and spices you love, but with so many veggies and plenty of chicken packed in, you get a huge portion (which you know is extremely important to me, haha).

 How to Cook Your Spaghetti Squash